Skip Navigation

 Lead Instructor: Ryan Dostal, outreach specialist, plant and agroecosystem sciences, Allen Centennial Garden

 Learn how the Allen Centennial Garden’s gardening practices are helping to mitigate the effects of urban life and climate change by connecting people to plants.
-In this major, participants will get their hands dirty and leave with a new-found appreciation for plants.
+In this major, you will get your hands dirty and leave with a newfound appreciation for plants.

 Anticipated Activities: